Real-time exciton dynamics in two-dimensional materials under ultrashort laser pulses: Implementation details

 For the efficient real-time recalculation of the dynamical interelectronic interaction potential, we adopt the approach employed in the {YAMBO} code~\cite{attaccalite_prb_2011}.
 First, we precalculate the four-point matrix

 Then, the matrix elements of the self-energy operator are obtained at each time propagation step as

 We work within the following approximation: in the summation in Eq.~\eqref{eq:tdsex}, we only include terms where the pairs {$p$, $n$} and {$m$, $l$} lie within the same band.
 Omitting the remaining terms is not expected to affect our results~\cite{sangalli_prb_2023}.
-For the details of calculation of the matrix $\mathcal{W}^{\bm{k} \bm{k}'}_{p m n l}$, which is the direct interaction term in BSE, in \texttt{exciting}, please refer to Ref.~\cite{vorwerk_es_2019}. \\
+For the details of calculation of the matrix $\mathcal{W}^{\bm{k} \bm{k}'}_{p m n l}$, which is the direct interaction term in BSE, in \texttt{exciting}, please refer to Ref.~\cite{vorwerk_es_2019}.
+We also refer to a recent study in Ref.~\cite{hou_npjcm_2025}, where a more efficient implementation of the real-time recalculation of the SEX self energy term in Eq.~\eqref{eq:tdsex} was reported. \\

 Finally, we would like to make a remark regarding the evaluation of the macroscopic polarization.
 Contributions from different ``strings'' (i.e., $N_{\bm{k}_{\alpha}^{\perp}}$ sets of $\bm{k}$ points along the direction $\alpha$) in Eq.~\eqref{eq:polarization} must have consistent phases before averaging over $\bm{k}_{\alpha}^{\perp}$.
 To ensure that no random branch jumps occur during the propagation, we match the string phases at times $t$ and $t + \Delta t$ at each time step. \\